On dimension of product of groups: Some remarks

 \subsection{Application to topological complexity}

 Motivated by Topological Robotics, Michael Farber introduced the notion of topological complexity $TC(X)$ of the configuration space $X$~\cite{F} as the minimal number $k$ such that $X\times X$ can be covered by $k+1$ open sets $U_0,\dots,U_k$ for each of which there is a continuous map $\phi_i:U_i\to C([0,1],X)$ satisfying the condition $\phi_i(x,y)(0)=x$ and $\phi_i(x,y)(1)=y$ for all $(x,y)\in U_i$.
 Since $TC(X)$ is a homotopy invariant, the topological complexity can be defined for groups $\Gamma$ as $TC(B\Gamma)$.
 Computation of topological complexity of groups presents a great challenge.
-In two instances $TC(\Gamma)$ is related to the cohomological dimension of the product $\cd(\Gamma\times\Gamma)$.
-First, the result of Farber and Mescher states that for hyperbolic groups $\Gamma$ the topological complexity satisfies the inequality
+The main theorem of this paper allows to complete the computation of topological complexity of hyperbolic groups~\cite{Dr3}